mbokinala/pstack/README.md

 # pstack

-Portable [pstack](https://github.com/cursor/plugins/tree/main/pstack) workflows for Codex, Claude Code, and Cursor.
+Port of [@poteto](https://github.com/poteto)'s [pstack](https://github.com/cursor/plugins/tree/main/pstack) workflows for Codex, Claude Code, and Cursor.
 This independent port builds from a pinned upstream Git submodule and installs a complete skill bundle.
 It is not an official Cursor or OpenAI package.

 ## Installation